Can You Get Disability for Sciatica?

 If you don't have any of the above documentation, set up an appointment with your doctor as soon as possible.
 If you are uninsured, underinsured, or otherwise can't access medical treatment, let Social Security know.
 The agency will sometimes pay for you to have an X-ray, but not more advanced imaging techniques.

-Getting awarded disability benefits due to sciatica can be challenging and time-consuming if you're doing it on your own.
-Consider contacting an experienced disability attorney (or a non-attorney representative) to help you with your application.
-Your attorney can help you with obtaining medical documents, getting favorable statements from your doctors, and advocating for you at a disability hearing.
+While not required, it's usually a good idea to consider contacting an experienced disability attorney (or non-attorney advocate) to help you with your application.
+Your lawyer can help you with obtaining medical documents, getting favorable statements from your doctors, and advocating for you at a hearing.
+And because disability lawyers work on contingency—meaning they don't get paid unless you win—there's little risk in hiring one.

 Talk to a Disability Lawyer